-Being nifty on the ball means nothing unless you can match it with the physical capabilities to stay strong throughout the game.
-That's why Performance Director Jon Goodman has stepped in to put the lads through their paces working on drills to increase endurance, improve reaction speed and boost athleticism.
+Being nifty on the soccer ball means nothing unless you can match it with the physical capabilities to stay strong throughout the game.
+Soccer coaches should put their players through their paces working on drills to increase endurance, improve reaction speed and boost athleticism.

 Here are a few key elements of soccer conditioning and what your players should strive for:

 Drills – incorporate the soccer ball into conditioning drills to improve agility and make the drills more game like.
 Rather than jog around the park for a warm up, why not jog with the ball?
 When one team in a small side game is sitting out, have them juggle the ball in groups of two.

 Interval training - sprint movements for 15 seconds with short breaks; Sometimes, to get open and to make those game winning runs, soccer players have to go from a dead stop to a full sprint.

 Random movements - increase heart rate and cardiovascular fitness; add in some plyometic work to your conditioning drills, whether it's jumping over the ball from side to side or jumping up for headers; have players start on the ground and get up off the ground to head the ball.

 Physical strength - to hold players off who are trying to win the ball; add in some push ups and sit ups to the end of each training session; shielding the soccer ball is one skill that doesn't get enough attention by many soccer coaches; shielding requires strength and desire to keep the ball no matter what.

 Acceleration – beat players with the ball and to the ball; soccer is so much about quick stops and starts, do sprint work like ladders to boost speed, acceleration and endurance.
 If you want to beat a defender on the dribble, it requires change of pace - slow at first then a burst of speed.